A Canadian Guide to Finding the Best eCommerce Platform Software

 How big is the Canadian eCommerce market?
 A recent Internet Retailer report stated analysts predict Canadian consumers will spend more than $30 billion CAD online this year, but Canadian companies are capturing less than half of those sales.
 Sadly, many retailers in this country don’t have a website with eCommerce functionality.
 If B2B and B2C retailers want to survive in today’s world, they have to stop seeing the Internet as competition and instead embrace it as a profitable opportunity.

 Today’s eCommerce solutions are designed for those with limited tech skills.
 Virtually anyone can learn enough to maintain an online store and bringing in an expert will help you thrive.
-If you’re lucky enough to find someone like me who can manage all online business tasks, from eCommerce to marketing, you’ll find it to be very cost-effective.
+If you can find someone like me who can manage all online business tasks, from eCommerce to marketing, you’ll find it to be very cost-effective.
 Even if you have to hire several people, the increase in profit should more than cover the expense and you can save more by hiring a remote team.
 That said, you needn’t hire anyone until you’ve grown to the point of requiring an eCommerce Manager.

 Ease and speed are just the beginning of what today’s eCommerce platforms have to offer.
 Most of them come with a long list of features, including everything you could possibly need to operate a business online (and often offline too).
 You’ll enjoy user-friendly content management, customer relationship management, marketing tools, online and offline payment options, security, analytics, and more.

-Perhaps the most daunting task is selecting the right eCommerce software for our Canadian business.
-While “the best” of anything depends on what you’re looking for, there are standard features that virtually every Canadian business requires to run their online store.
+Perhaps the most daunting task is selecting the right eCommerce software for your Canadian business.
+While “the best” of anything depends on what you’re looking for, there are standard features that virtually every online business in Canada requires to run their online store.

 Questions to Ask eCommerce Platform Providers

-Questions to ask when considering an eCommerce platform provider for your Canadian business may include:
+Questions to ask when considering an eCommerce platform provider may include:

 - How many domains can you use the store software on?